aadu/r-etcetera/README.md

 rlib
 ==========

-A collection of useful and not-so-useful R functions.
+A personal collection of useful and not-so-useful R functions.